devGnode/logger20js/Readme.md

 - ERROR
 - CUSTOM

-You can customize your Stdout logging level with the Logger with `Logger.level` or from your own class properties with the` log Level` property.
+You can customize your Stdout logging level from the static Logger access with `Logger.level( ... )` or from your own properties class make sur you have define` logLevel` property.

 ```javascript
 Logger.level(["INFO","WARN"]);